jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

 ### Data Modelling

-For SCD type 2, the dimension tables are materialized as *table* and two additional columns are included - *valid_from* and *valid_to*.
-The extra columns are for setting up a time range where a record is applicable, and they are used to map a relevant record in the fact table when there are multiple dimension records according to the same natural key.
-Note that SCD type 2 tables can also be maintained by [*dbt* snapshots](https://docs.getdbt.com/docs/build/snapshots).
+The dimension tables are materialized as *table* where the table type is chosen as *iceberg*.
+Also, for SCD type 2, two additional columns are created - *valid_from* and *valid_to*.
+The extra columns are for setting up a time range where a record is applicable, and they are used to map a relevant record in the fact table when there are multiple dimension records, having the same natural key.
+Note that SCD type 2 tables can also be maintained by [*dbt* snapshots](https://dbt-athena.github.io/docs/configuration/snapshots).

 ```sql
 -- pizza_shop/models/dim/dim_products.sql